perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 ![images/pairing/groupedsession.png](images/image00132.jpeg){#d24e6162}
 :::

-The second user can kill off their session with [kill-session]{.cf .ic}, and the original will still exist.
+The second user can kill off their session with [kill-session], and the original will still exist.
 However, both sessions will be killed if all windows are closed, so be careful!